supersede-project/replan/replan_dashboard/README.md

  * `cd replan_dashboard/release-planner-app/`
  * `./gradlew build`

+*Note: in step 2, you will need credentials to access to some of the dependencies specified in the Gradle project.
+Please contact with the SUPERSEDE Technical Integrator for more details: <jesus.gorronogoitia@atos.net>*

 ### Install instructions
 1. Copy the dashboard war file to the Tomcat directory.
  * `cp <generated WAR> <CATALINA_HOME>/webapps/`